Peripheral Blood Stem Cell Harvesting in Children

 Peripheral blood stem cell harvesting is a procedure to remove stem cells from your child's blood.
-The stem cells can be harvested for your child or for someone else.
-If the stem cells are for your child, he will receive them after he has received treatment for his disease.
+The stem cells can be given to your child or to someone else to treat a disease.

-How do help my child prepare for peripheral blood stem cell harvesting?
+How do help my child prepare for the procedure?

-- Your child's healthcare provider will insert an IV catheter into your child's vein, usually in his arm.
-The healthcare provider will then attach the catheter to a machine called a blood cell separator.
-This machine collects your child's blood and separates the stem cells from his blood.
-Then the machine returns the blood to your child's body through another IV catheter inserted into his other arm.
+- Your child's healthcare provider will insert an IV catheter into your child's vein, usually in an arm.
+The provider will then attach the catheter to a machine called a blood cell separator.
+This machine collects your child's blood and separates the stem cells from his or her blood.
+Then the machine returns the blood to your child's body through another IV catheter inserted into the other arm.

-- Tell healthcare providers if your child complains of pain or tingling in his mouth, hands, or feet during the procedure.
-Normally, the procedure takes 3 to 5 hours a day over a period of 1 to 3 days.
+- Providers will watch your child for pain or tingling in his or her mouth, hands, or feet.
+The procedure usually takes 3 to 5 hours a day over a period of 1 to 3 days.
 Stem cells can be used right away or frozen and used later.

 What are the risks of peripheral blood stem cell harvesting?

-Your child may feel tired for several days after the procedure.
-Calcium levels in your child's blood may decrease and cause numbness and tingling in his mouth, hands, or feet.
-The procedure may decrease the number of platelets in your child's blood and increase his risk for bleeding.
+Calcium levels in your child's blood may decrease and cause numbness and tingling in his or her mouth, hands, or feet.
+The procedure may decrease the number of platelets in your child's blood and increase the risk for bleeding.
 Rarely, the procedure may cause fainting or vomiting.